 Care Leaver –defined as in care for at least 13 weeks, spanning their 16th birthday.

 Under 25 on the first day of the academic year they started the current course of study

 A small income-assessed HE hardship fund is also available to offer support to students who are experiencing severe financial hardship.

 The City of Liverpool College University Centre has a long tradition of providing Initial Teacher Education to those teaching, training and tutoring in the Lifelong Learning Sector.
 We offer a rewarding programme that will equip you with the skills and knowledge you need to pursue a career in teaching.

 Our campus is based in the heart of Liverpool and offers world class facilities and centralised student finance and support services that provide students with a learning experience like no other.
 You will have access to dedicated tutors who bring with them a wealth of knowledge and experience.

 The quality of our teaching is recognised nationally.
-In 2019, The City of Liverpool College University Centre was awarded a ‘Silver’ standard under the Teaching Excellence Framework for its quality and standards of education.
+In 2021, The City of Liverpool College University Centre scored 96% for student satisfaction in the National Student Survey.

 We work in a strong and credible partnership with the University of Huddersfield to deliver our teacher training programmes.

 You will be shortlisted for interview based on your application.
 You’ll normally be interviewed by a specialist tutor from the programme.
 This is usually a one-to-one interview lasting up to one hour.